beiko-lab/arete/README.md

 - Sensible default QC parameters to allow automated end-to-end execution with little-to-no required user intervention

-- Download tool to download external resources and containers to allow smooth operation in HPC environments where compute nodes have no internet access

 - Integration of additional tools and scripts:

 1. Genomic island detection (e.g., IslandCompare)